+The standard flails fitted to the machine are the hammer blade type; Y-blade flails are optional.
 The cutting capability of the each particular type of flail will be dependent on the sort and hardness of the material being cut, but in general the following cutting thicknesses apply:

 Y-blade flails - for materials up to a maximum of 30mm diameter.
-Hammer flails - for materials up to a maximum of 45mm diameter.
+Hammer flails - for materials up to a maximum of 50mm diameter.